 Any of the following courses may be used to satisfy the mathematics/science elective requirement.
-The use of any other course for the mathematics/science elective requirement must be approved in advance by the department chairperson.
+The use of any other course for the mathematics/science elective requirement must be approved in advance by the lead undergraduate advisor.
 Consult the undergraduate catalog for course descriptions and prerequisites.

 MATH 2326 - Calculus III

-MATH 3300 - Introduction to Proofs

 MATH 3303 - Mathematical Game Theory

 MATH 3304 - Linear Optimization Applications

-MATH 3307 - Elementary Number Theory

-MATH 3315 - Mathematical Models

-MATH 3318 - Differential Equations

-MATH 3321 - Abstract Algebra

-MATH 3335 - Analysis I

-MATH 3345 - Numerical Analysis and Computer Applications

 CSE 4345 - Computational Methods